smlavine/err/README.md

 # Using err

-- Copy and paste err.c and err.h into your project.
+- Copy err.c and err.h into your project.
 - ```#include "err.h"``` in files where you want to use err functions.
 - Assign a value to ```argv0``` before calling any err functions, or suffer the wrath of undefined behavior.